Just a Dream (Nelly song)

-"Just a Dream" is a song by American rapper and singer Nelly, released as the lead single from his sixth album 5.0 in 2010.
+"Just a Dream" is a song by American rapper Nelly, released as the lead single from his sixth album 5.0 in 2010.
 The song was written by Mitch J, Nelly, Rico Love, Jim Jonsin and Frank Romano with Jonsin and Love producing the song.
 The song was released on August 16, 2010, to iTunes Stores around the world for digital download.
 It was released alongside the promotional single, "Tippin' In da Club".
 On October 6, 2010, the song was certified triple platinum by the RIAA.

 Composition

 Nelly said, "I think that the way the whole song plays out, with the beat and the lyrics, I think it comes together in the sense of it's almost a timeless song."

 Many have speculated "Just a Dream" is actually about Nelly's relationship with Ashanti.
 He responds in an interview for "That Grape Juice", "No it's not about Ashanti.
 It's just a song that I and my man [Rico] came up with.
 It's a song that just relatable on all levels – rich, poor, black, white, child, adult – whatever level it is.
 If [thinking it’s about Ashanti] is what helps people to go out and support it then so be it (giggles)."

 The music is a sample of the track "Variations sur Marilou" by the French singer Serge Gainsbourg (1976).